 For example, to schedule a lunch meeting for next Wednesday, simply type: “Lunch with Bakari next wed, 11:30am, at Fresh Choice.”
 As you type, you watch Fantastical fill in all the data for you.

 You can preset the type of reminders you want for calendar events.
-Fantastical syncs with Apple’s Calendar application, but there’s also an iPhone version ($8.99) of Fantastical that works the same way.
+Fantastical syncs with Apple’s Calendar application.
 By having Fantastical in your menu bar, you don’t have to open the Calendar app just to add or review a few events.

 Super Memory Cleaner

-If you find that your Mac slows down throughout the day or when you have several applications open, you should download Super Memory Cleaner (free).
+If you find that your Mac slows down throughout the day or when you have several applications open, you should download Super Memory Cleaner [No Longer Available].
 It does a great job of cleaning up hundreds of megabytes, or even gigabytes, of memory with one simple click.
 You can select to have it auto-clean, or clean at startup.

 If you meet clients in your home office, and/or you like your office to have professional décor, your desktop wallpaper should be just as classy as your iMac or Macbook computer.
 My wallpaper of choice is a collection produced by Vlad Studio.